Looking to hire an IT Manager?

 - Analytics – A demonstrated command of analytics platforms, metrics, and other data sources necessary to maintain the utmost highest service levels.

-For more job description samples here’s a link IT Manager job listings.
+For more job description samples here’s a link to IT Manager job listings.

 When in doubt go with the candidate who has a great personality and good technical skills vs the mistake of choosing no personality and extreme technical skills.